School Logo

 What a load of rubbish!

-On Tuesday 12th February, the Eco Group took part in a beach clean at Beach Cove and Coryton Cove.
+One February, the Eco Group took part in a beach clean at Beach Cove and Coryton Cove.
 We were met by Vanessa Riley from Dawlish Against Plastic who assisted us.
 We found old cans, bottle caps, fishermen nets and lots more.
 We compared which beach had the most rubbish and were surprised by the amount of rubbish found in such a short period of time.
 We found it quite tricky to leave the beach as we kept trying to find more rubbish but we are hoping to do another beach clean in the future.
-We will be presenting an assembly to our school to show everyone the rubbish removed from the beach.
-We had a great afternoon and we know there is a little less rubbish in the sea due to our help.
-We would like to thank the parent helpers for their fantastic support on our beach clean.

 Eco Schools Bronze award